resthub/resthub.org/tutorial/spring.rst

 2. **Run your project with mvn**

     Run ``mvn jetty:run`` from your `training/jpa-webservice` directory.
-Jetty should launch your application and says:
+Jetty should launch your application and say:

     .. code-block:: script

        [INFO] Started Jetty Server

-3. **Check on your browser that your project works that the response is an XML serialization of a Sample object with id 1**.
+3. **Check on your browser that your project works that the response is an XML serialization of a collection of Sample objects**.

     Check `<http://localhost:8080/api/sample>`_